 A lender who provides finance without the prerequisite of security.

-A type of loan does not require a property or any other asset as security.
+A type of loan that is typically made available to those with good credit ratings or healthy finances.
+An unsecured loan does not require a property or any other asset as security.
 This may because the borrower has a good financial position or credit rating.